Mentoring v/s Coaching

 ToggleIntroduction

+A proper understanding of mentoring vs coaching can help you envision the future better.
 Imagine this: you are feeling stuck in your career, you have got potential, but you aren’t sure how to navigate the next big step.
 In that very moment, do you need someone to guide you with their experience, or someone to push you with the right questions and structure?
 That’s where mentoring and coaching take their separate paths.
-To make things clear for you, here’s a blog on the difference between mentoring and coaching, and how the International Mentoring Center (IMC) that envisions to make the world a better place through the power of mentoring.
+To make things clear for you, here’s a blog on the difference between mentoring and coaching, and how the International Mentoring Center (IMC) envisions to make the world a better place.

 Mentoring: Guidance from Experience

-IMC defines mentoring as a collaborative, dialogic, and reflective learning relationship designed to facilitate personal and professional development, foster awareness, expand choices, and enhance capabilities.
+IMC defines mentoring as “Mentoring is a collaborative, dialogic, and reflective learning relationship characterized by mutually inspirational learning agreements and shared responsibilities.
+This relationship is designed to facilitate individuals’ or teams’ personal and professional development, fostering awareness, expanding choices, and enhancing capabilities.”

 A mentor is like a trusted friend who draws from their personal experiences to guide you and offers insights that come from years of walking the same road.
 Their role isn’t to train you, but rather to shape your perspective and provide wisdom that you can apply in your own journey.
 In fact, 90% of workers with mentors report better job satisfaction and happiness, and over 70% of Fortune 500 companies use mentoring for business success.
 (Source)